Job Opening: Regional Director, Southeastern Region

 The ideal candidate will:

-- Have a minimum of seven years’ work experience in philanthropic or nonprofit sectors
+- Have a minimum of five years’ work experience in philanthropic or nonprofit sectors

 - Be a strategic thinker with proven ability to lead and implement affiliate strategic plans